Recommendations For Summer: Say NO to the Lion Cut

 Most long-haired cats have a slighter build than one might think.
 These types of cats have evolved to have all of that fur.
 Their special fur holds layers of air to help in both warming and cooling them during environmental temperature fluctuations, since they don’t have the fat stores and muscles that other cats are blessed with.
 Doing a very short cut on a slightly built cat can leave them unprotected during cold nights.
 If they cannot find a way to properly warm themselves, a drop in temperature may affect their immune system in the long term.

 So, what do we recommend for keeping kitty comfortable during the summer heat?
 We typically would not recommend a lion cut.
 We don’t ever do them unless there is a severe matting or pelting situation.
-We would accomplish this with blunt scissors and not electric clippers.

 What we Do recommend for the summer months is a belly trim and more frequent bathing.